BuildMan-Alpha/AlphaHelp/helpserver/README.md

 ## Running the helpserver

+### Copy xsltproc_win Files to helpfiles

 If you are running helpserver.js on a Windows system, copy all of the files from the AlphaHelp/helpfiles/xsltproc_win directory into AlphaHelp/helpfiles.
 These files are not tracked under git and will be ignored when copied into the helpserver folder.

+### Create the Folder Structure

+Add the following directories:

+- AlphaHelp/generated
+- AlphaHelp/generated/topics

+### Running the helpserver

 For a lightweight version of the help server, run the helpserver.js script with the -nosearch parameter.
-You will need to create a directory called "generated" in the project root before you can run helpserver.js.
-After this directory has been created, you can run the following command from within AlphaHelp/helpserver to run the helserver without search:
+You can run the following command from within AlphaHelp/helpserver to run the helserver without search:

 ```
 node helpserver.js -nosearch